Ross Munro (journalist)

+Ross married a physiotherapist from the Canadian Army, Helen Marie Stevens, while overseas in 1943.
+Together, they had one daughter.

 Legacy

 The Ross Munro Media Awards for Canadian military writing have been presented each year since 2002 by the Conference of Defence Associations, in concert with the Canadian Defence & Foreign Affairs Institute as an award for providing exceptional media coverage of Canadian defence and security issues.
 The "MUNRO AWARD" (2002) by André Gauthier is a statuette of Munro commissioned by the Conference of Defence Associations.